fredrik-rose/AdventOfCode2023/README.md

 To detect if we are inside or outside a geometric figure (e.g. loop or rectangle) we can scan for crossings and change the inside/outside state at each crossing.
 See `get_insides` in algorithms.

+### Tetris

+A Tetris game (falling bricks) can be efficiently simulated using a Z-buffer that keeps track of what is the current max `z` height for each position.
+If we also keep track of the id of the brick we can construct a graph representing the support of each brick.
+This in turn can then be used to e.g. efficiently simulate which bricks would be affected if something happens to another brick (e.g. removal).
+See day 22.

 ## Python

 Break out of nested loop: